artsy/README/careers/ladder.md

 - Understands and makes well-reasoned design decisions and tradeoffs in their area.
 - Works in other areas of the codebase with guidance from owners of that system.
 - Takes responsibility for the maintenance and evolution of a significant service or technology.
+- Can manage complex projects.
+- Demonstrates knowledge of industry trends, infrastructure and systems.

 #### Impact